tiaanduplessis/radio-ui/README.md

 ## Credits

-This design system was heavily inspired by the excellent [Priceline.com Design System](https://github.com/pricelinelabs/design-system).
+This component library was heavily inspired by the excellent [Priceline.com Design System](https://github.com/pricelinelabs/design-system).

 ## License